Aksh2908/Travel-Planner/README.md

 ![](https://tse2.mm.bing.net/th?id=OIP.d5N-XxqcvmLN-ftjsfGCMQHaHa&pid=Api&P=0&h=180
 )

-Travel planner is a simple c language programme that allows you to decide your holiday destination as well as tells you the places to visit and popular local food to enjoy.
+Travel planner is a simple C language programme that allows you to decide your holiday destination as well as tells you the places to visit and popular local food to enjoy.

 ## Features
 - Plan your holidays.